mz8457/mz8457.github.io/index.md

-## About Me
+## Portfolio
 ---

+### About Me
-   ### Hello, I am Meng Zhang.
+   Hello, I am Meng Zhang.
 I am a master student in the University of Texas at Austin.
 I focus on data analysis and data science.
 I am seeking a full time job actively.

 ---

-## Education
+### Education
 ---

-### The University of Texas at Austin 2018.8-2020.5
+   The University of Texas at Austin 2018.8-2020.5
-    Master of Science in Information Studies
-### University of Science & Technology Beijing 2014.9-2018.6
-    Bachelor of Management in Information Management and Information System
+    Master of Science in Information Studies University of Science & Technology Beijing 2014.9-2018.6 Bachelor of Management in Information Management and Information System

 ---
 ## Internships
 ---